Card

 NameDescription

---sl-card-orientation-breakpointWhen card is smaller than this size it will switch from horizontal (when set) to vertical layout.
+--sl-card-horizontal-breakpointWhen card is smaller than this size it will switch from horizontal (when set) to vertical layout.

 Accessibility considerations